priyanshi04-alt/Yojna-Setu/README.md

 ## 4. 📄 Detailed Scheme Information

-Each scheme has a dedicated details page that helps users understand the scheme before applying.
+Each scheme has a dedicated details page to help users understand what the scheme offers and how the application process works.

-The page provides information such as:
+Information can include:

 * Eligibility
 * Benefits
-* Application process
+* Application procedure
 * Required documents
 * Important instructions
 * Online application assistance
 * Offline assistance

-Users can also request simplified explanations through the AI assistance features.

 ### Scheme Details